aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-07- Kinect Fusion for 3-D reconstruction_part1.md

 + In our case, we are using an RGB-D camera called [Kinect](https://www.jameco.com/jameco/workshop/howitworks/xboxkinect.html).
 In addition to the 2-D images, the Kinect sensor provides us a depth frame.
 A depth frame is an image in which the values of the pixels depend on how far the object is from the camera.
 Objects near the camera have a darker shade while objects far away have a lighter shade.
 The objects which are too near (~ 40 cm or lesser) or too far (600 cm and above) are given a pixel value of 0 or black.

+The following image shows the an example depth frame from a generic Kinect sensor.

 ![An Example Depth frame](/images/6_8_2018/depth_map.png)

 ## General steps involved in 3-D reconstruction